-President Cyril Ramaphosa delivered the State of the Nation Address (SONA) on 16th February 2018 in Parliament.
+President Cyril Ramaphosa delivered the State of the Nation Address (SONA) on 07th February 2019 in Parliament.
 The SONA was subsequently followed by the respective State of the Province Addresses (SOPAs) delivered by the Premiers of the provinces in their respective Provincial Legislatures.
-The focus of the SONA and SOPAs was what would have been the 100th birthday of former President Honourable Nelson Rolihlahla Mandela and the late Mrs. Albertina Sisulu, who led the struggle of freedom, justice and democracy.
-In commemoration of this milestone, President Ramaphosa declared 2018 the Year of Nelson Mandela and Albertina Sisulu.
-The year 2018 was also declared the year of Renewal, Unity and Jobs.
+This was the last SONA of the 5th parliament as elections will be held on the 08th May 2018, thereafter the incoming president will deliver another SONA.
+The theme for this year's event was: "Following up on our commitments: Making Your Future Work Better".

-Amongst the priorities of government identified for 2018, is the continued efforts to pursue a united, democratic, non-sexiest, non-racist and a prosperous South Africa, and to further, guided by the National Development Plan (NDP), build a country that is free of poverty, inequality and unemployment.
+Amongst the priorities of government identified for 2019, is the continued efforts to pursue a united, democratic, non-sexiest, non-racist and a prosperous South Africa, and to further, guided by the National Development Plan (NDP), build a country that is free of poverty, inequality and unemployment.

-The primary focus for all spheres of government in 2018, highlighted in the SONA and SOPA is adoption of a radical socio-economic transformation programme which would encompass amongst others the following:
+The primary focus for all spheres of government in 2019, highlighted in the SONA and SOPA is adoption of a radical socio-economic transformation programme which would encompass amongst others the following: